 This page is dedicated to the Home Based Cake business with helpful links and information for the at-home cake business.
 This is a resource page to help the user find links and helpful information pertaining to the business of cake.
-Happy caking!

 Now for the disclaimer: The information and links here should not replace proper legal advice or further research by the user.
 Laws vary in different states, counties, and municipalities so I strongly urge users to contact the proper organizations and government agencies that regulate the pertinent laws and regulations in the area they live in.
 The Cake Room, LLC is not liable for any damages incurred for use of the information contained on this page.

 Contracts and Other Helpful Articles